 The introduction of the digital payment system was a revolutionary chapter in India’s financial history, combining convenience and reliability.
 Since its inception, the digital payments system in India has undergone several updates, each aimed at making it more reliable, robust and accessible to the less developed communities within the country.
-The Aadhar Enabled Payment System, or AePS, is one such initiative by the top financial institutions to promote financial inclusion.
+The Aadhaar Enabled Payment System, or AePS, is one such initiative by the top financial institutions to promote financial inclusion.
 In this article, we discuss AePS in detail and how Razorpay includes the AePS as part of it’s payment facilitation.

 Key Takeaways